-Under the proposed new law knives will either have to be collected in person from the place of purchase or collected from a collection centre, such as a post office, where the buyer’s age can be properly verified.
+Under the proposed new law, knives will either have to be collected in person from the place of purchase or collected from a collection center, such as a post office, where the buyer’s age can be properly verified.

 Knives are among the oldest metal tools known to man and long before copper bronze and steel were used to make blades flint, bone and chert were the material of choice for cutting tools.
 If the new Bill is to limit people’s ability to purchase knives, and therefore own them is that really justified?

 I was so concerned by the contents of this new Bill that I wrote a letter to my Member of Parliament with some key questions about the proposed Bill.